Tina Huesing, PhD, President (term to 2027), Germany/USA

 She is delighted to be the torchbearer for the next generation of ICUUW leaders, following in the footsteps of the remarkable women that started this worthy organization.

 Erika Orbán is a trained Unitarian minister from Transylvania, living in Budapest since 2012.
-She has also studied social work and mental health, and during the years she has worked as a religious educator, community minister, and chaplain in a large hospital in Sepsiszentgyörgy/Sfântu Gheorghe (Romania).
-She led several supportive groups for cancer patients and their family members; and also for helping professionals for burnout prevention.
+She has also studied social work and mental health, and over the years, she has worked as a religious educator, community minister, and chaplain in a large hospital in Sepsiszentgyörgy/Sfântu Gheorghe (Romania).
+She led several support groups for cancer patients and their family members – and also for helping professionals prevent burnout.
 She is familiar with UUism in the US, as she was a Balázs scholar at Starr King School for the Ministry (Berkeley, CA; too many years ago...).
 They also lived in Washington, DC, for several years through her husband's work.

 ICUUW Staff